boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 #### `FIO_LOG2STDERR2(msg, ...)`

-This macro routs to the `FIO_LOG2STDERR` function after prefixing the message with the file name and line number in which the error occured.
+This macro routs to the `FIO_LOG2STDERR` function after prefixing the message with the file name and line number in which the error occurred.

 #### `FIO_LOG_DEBUG(msg, ...)`